Sunday, April 12, 2026

 It was Asha's zingy, youthful, seductive voice which captured the R. D. Burman sorcery of zany rhythm and high pitched excitement.
 Fast forward now to 2025.
 "Dhurandhar", the mega block buster.
 Yet again the same enchantment with the same song!
 Hence the best tribute to the ever youthful, vibrant, versatile voice of Asha Bhosle would be "Suno, wo chaa gayi thi, chayi hai, chayi rahegi".
 She was/is/will be forever!
 The "RIP" is a mere formality!

 Controversies never ever tired of chasing Asha.
-"Dum, Maro dum", her prize winning iconic declaration of total emancipation, was for a long time off the then very few (formal modes of ) platforms.
+"Dum, Maro dum", her award winning iconic declaration of total emancipation, was for a long time off the then very few (formal modes of ) platforms.
 She had solid doubts about the way Khayyam wanted her to pitch her notes in "Umrao Jaan".

 The less said the better (as the truth value of such imagined wor(l)ds would be known only to the real actors) about her much gossiped about sensational personal life, be it her elopement with Bhosale or liaisons with O.P.
-Nayyar or R.D.Burman or her much touted rivalry with Lataji.
+Nayyar or R.D.Burman, or her much-touted rivalry with Lataji.

 In my opinion, that is the way she led a tough life, too.
 Every rejection, each rebuff, any reduction thrown at her, she magically, mystically, memorably managed to transcreate in to a 'moment-ous' victory.
-"Still I will rise" will be the best homage to Asha, whom I do not mind thus intimately referring to (no "ji" for her, right?) even when she was older than my mother!
+"Still I will rise" will be the best homage to Asha, whom I do not mind thus intimately referring to with love (no "ji" for her, right?) even when she was older than my mother!

 Quote of the day: "Music, when soft voices die/vibrates in the memory," says Shelley.